 - How can I afford a college or university?

 - Find out the institution’s costs and what the average financial aid package is for adult/returning students.
 Also ask what percentage of students receives financial aid, what scholarships or grants are offered at the college and the qualifications needed to be awarded aid.
 Veterans and members of the military may be eligible for additional financial aid.
 Learn more. (link to Military section – Pay) Always be realistic about your finances.

 - Don’t wait to be accepted before applying for financial aid!
 The first step in applying for financial aid is to complete the Free Application for Federal Student Aid – the FAFSA.
-Your college may require additional forms; get details about any additional forms that are required and deadline dates for filing on the college financial aid office website.
+Your college may require additional forms; get details about any additional forms that are required and deadline dates for filing on the college financial aid office website page.

 - Always start with free money before taking out a student loan.
 Grants and scholarships do not have to be paid back.
 Learn how to apply for financial aid.

 - What are my housing options?

-- Contact the residential life office to inquire about housing for adult students.
+- Contact the housing/residential life office to inquire about housing for adult students.
 If you have a family and will require campus housing, be sure to ask if family housing is available.
 Most colleges will be able to provide information about off-campus apartments, or at a minimum, recommend a local realtor.

 - I need childcare; where can I get help?